Subdivision & stratification proposals

 Municipal Councils set overall land use policies in Official Community Plans and Local Area Plans.
 They also have the authority to pass and change regulatory bylaws, such as the Zoning Bylaw.
 These bylaws are enacted through a mandated public hearing process.
 However, the Municipal Council can’t be involved in the subdivision approval process as this is governed by the Land Title Act and not municipal bylaw.

 A stratified building is two or more individual dwelling units that share a single lot as common property.
 Once the units are stratified, they can be sold independently.
-To stratify dwelling units, a lot must be zoned RU4, MF1, MF2, MF3 or a mixed-use zone.
-There are two types of stratifications:
+Stratification of dwelling units are not permitted on lots zoned A1, A2, RR1, or RR2.

 The Official Community Plan Policies 7.7.2, 8.4.7, 4.14.2, 5.13.2 and 6.10.3 regulate the stratification of existing residential rental buildings with greater than four units when the vacancy rate is below 5% to encourage the preservation of rental housing.
 This means that an existing building that has been occupied as a rental unit may not be stratified when the rental vacancy rate is low.